Diversity and inclusiveness

 NS believes it is essential to work with a rich diversity of people and views in terms of age, experience, background, gender, sexual orientation and character.
 We offer a business environment in which everybody is welcome.
 At NS, we ensure equal opportunities for all employees to develop their talents to the full, as part of our effort to create an open, safe and inclusive environment.
 We strive to reflect society at all levels; to that end we encourage programmes to attract and retain female employees, employees with a migration background and employees with occupational disabilities.
 We also expect our suppliers to support these goals, as reflected in our Supplier Code of Conduct.

 Women at the top

-At year-end 2020, women filled 37% of senior management positions at NS (2019: 35%).
-At year-end 2020, 50% of the members of the Supervisory Board were female and the Executive Board had two female members (50%).
-Research into wage differences between men and women at NS has confirmed the absence of a gender pay gap.
+At year-end 2021, women filled 36% of senior management positions at NS (2020: 37%).
+At that moment, 50% of the members of the Supervisory Board were female and the Executive Board had two female members (40%).

 Staff with occupational disabilities